Best Beginner Keyboard – Top 5

 Excellent keyboard options for learners

 For many musicians, the keyboard is the first port of call on the road to musical greatness.
 Sure, most of us will have dabbled with the humble recorder at school, but it’s with the keyboard that many people with an inclination to learn a ‘proper’ instrument (no offence, recorder fans) will start.
+So who’s knows who the John Lewis Christmas advert will inspire to be the next Elton John.

 There are two big names when it comes to learner keyboards: Yamaha and Casio.
 Both brands are steeped in history and have helped thousands of budding musos take their first steps.
 Most importantly, both companies know what learners need from their keyboards, and design them in such a way as to help keep the enthusiasm going.